airinghost/hugo-theme-icarus-lite/README.md

 Set `hidden: true` (YAML) / `hidden = true` (TOML) to hide the file from the index (homepage) view (i.e. posts using index.html template).

-Set `date_hidden: true` to remove the date text & structure from the top left-hand of the article card in index, list and single views.
+Set `date_hidden: true` to remove the date from the article.

+Set `title_hidden: true` to remove the title from the article.

 Set `read_more: true` to add a button at the bottom left-hand of the article card in index or list views; the button text is set at [Params] section in Config file, you can change it globally.